frosteen/Smart-CCTV-Security-System-using-Facial-Recognition-through-Deep-Learning/README.md

 [12] The world's simplest facial recognition api for Python and the command line.
 Retrieved from https://github.com/ageitgey/face_recognition<br>

 ## Tip
-**If you liked our hard work, I would really appreciate if you can buy some coffee for us.**
+**If you like my hard work, I would appreciate it if you could buy some coffee for me.**

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/frosteen)